Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money

 Your situation and values are unique to you.
 If you consider all the pros and cons of geoarbitrage before taking the plunge, I’m confident you will make the right decision for your financial future.

-3 thoughts on “Geoarbitrage: Pros, Cons, & How To Move To Save Money”
+3 thoughts on “Geoarbitrage: The Pros, Cons, and How To of Moving to Save Money”

 1. I agree but you could have even gotten even more crazy radical with geo-arbitraging if you came to Arkansas.
 In rural states like mine, houses are half again lower than Savanna which to me is still a hcol area.
 There are no wait times at restaurants, ever.
 You can get everywhere in under ten minutes, not thirty.
 And we have two Fortune 500 companies headquartered in our small town plus large divisions of several others so we probably have a higher percentage of six, seven and eight figure annual earners than either Savanna or Chicago.
 There is no traffic, ever.
 The downsides are less people your age to run with, less restaurants and zero trendy ones and inconvenient air travel.
 Plusses are every store you walk into you need to set aside 15 minutes for talking to all the people you will see that you know.
 College tuition and fees are free for every high school grad regardless of need or grades thanks to the Fortune 500 companies.
 I don’t see how any one could live here and not end up financially independent if they secure a good job.
 But you have to be able to enjoy the sparse population and great outdoor activities or you might suffer from acute boredom.
 It was perfect for us though since we grew up in small cities or rural areas.